kseniaafm/logs/README.md

 ## July 19th 2023
 Today we spent the day working on portraits.
 In the first part of the day I was painting them onto the traced wood.
 In the second part of the day, Skye and I finished lasering them onto the wood for tracing.
 And then I painted again.

+## July 20th 2023
+Today I spent the first part of the day editing my footnotes with Hilde's comments.
+I also started typing and editing the introductory paragraph for the whole website.
+Jose wanted it promptly in order to update the text on the "About" page.
+After lunch, we delegated tasks for the presentation and I kept trying to incorporate the introductory paragraph into the main juncture website.
+Then we had a LITS luncheon.
+Afterwards, I worked on filling my presentation slide with my topic information.
+I tried again to incoporate the introductory paragraph but it isn't working and Alice told me that she will look into the issue more.
+(The issue being half of my written text is hidden from the page)